-Canon 1D Mark II versus Sony A6000
+Canon 1D Mark II vs Sony A6000

-The Canon EOS-1D Mark II and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2004 and February 2014.
+The Canon EOS-1D Mark II and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2004 and February 2014.
 The 1D Mark II is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II) and an APS-C (A6000) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (67 percent) than the Canon 1D Mark II.
 Moreover, the A6000 is substantially lighter (78 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.